How to read and compare mortgage loan estimates

 In section No. 2 above, you’ll learn more about the:

-- Loan amount – The amount you’re borrowing and whether it can increase
+- Loan amount – How much you’re borrowing and whether it can be increased or not

 - Monthly principal and interest – The total you can expect to pay for your mortgage payment monthly, not including your homeowners insurance and property taxes

 In sections No. 3 and No. 4 above, you’ll find an overview of your payments and costs.

-- Payment calculation – This is a breakdown of what you’ll pay monthly, a total that includes principal and interest, escrow amounts and private mortgage insurance (PMI) premiums, if applicable
+- Payment calculation – This is a breakdown of what you’ll pay monthly, a total that includes principal and interest, any escrow payments or private mortgage insurance (PMI) premiums, if applicable

 - Estimated taxes, insurance and assessments – You’ll get an estimate of how much your homeowners insurance and property taxes will cost, as well as what funds will be held in escrow

 - Estimated closing costs – A total of the various components of your mortgage closing costs

 Page one also includes the applicant’s name, the date of the loan estimate, the address of the home and the price of the property.